17 Signs That You May Be Zinc Deficient

 Trace minerals like zinc play a vital role in our bodies at the cellular level.

 For most, a balanced diet provides such micronutrients effortlessly.
-For others, like those on severely restricted diets, maintaining healthy levels is a critical challenge that’s often compounded by absorption issues.
+For others, like those on severely restricted diets, maintaining healthy levels is a critical challenge that’s sometimes compounded by absorption issues.

-Enjoy the most varied diet you can, consisting of nutritious fruits, vegetables, and proteins.
+Enjoy a varied diet consisting of nutritious fruits, vegetables, and proteins.
 Consuming foods rich in nutrients provides the fuel to face each day with strength and vigor.

-For more information on the sources and benefits of zinc in a healthy diet, or if you are experiencing symptoms of zinc deficiency, consult a physician or registered dietician before attempting to supplement or change your diet.
+For more information on the sources and benefits of zinc in a healthy diet, or if you are experiencing symptoms of zinc deficiency, consult a physician or registered dietician.
+Please do not supplement or change your diet without the advice of a health professional.

 Do zinc-rich foods make up an adequate part of your diet?
 How do you incorporate healthy eating into your busy day?
-We’d love to hear your tips in the comments section below.
+We’d love to read your tips in the comments below.

 The staff at Foodal are not medical professionals and this article should not be construed as medical advice.
-Foodal and Ask the Experts, LLC assumes no liability for the use or misuse of the material presented above.
-Always consult with a medical professional before changing your diet or using supplements or manufactured or natural medications.
+Foodal and Ask the Experts, LLC assume no liability for the use or misuse of the material presented above.
+Always consult with a medical professional before changing your diet, or using supplements or manufactured or natural medications.

 About Nan Schiller